 The City of Greater Sudbury participated on the sub-committee that reviewed the development of the model.
 The model is based on the US EPA handbook on full cost accounting to assess the true cost of landfill disposal.
 Once completed, the model will be used to estimate the tipping fee that should be charged to cover the full costs of landfill disposal.

-Future Disposal Requirements 2017-2018 ------------------------------ -----------
+Future Disposal Requirements TBD ------------------------------ -----

-Staff will be bringing forward a few options for the funding of future disposal requirements in either 2017 or 2018.
+Staff will be bringing forward a few options for the funding of future disposal requirements once details of the Provincial Waste Free Ontario Act are available.